 - at the time the goods/services are needed by the user

-- in a quantity that meets the needs of the user, and
+- in a quantity that meets the needs of the user; and

 - to the location required by the user

 A quotation is a simple process using standard documentation to investigate the availability of suppliers for a product needed and to identify the prices, delivery timescales etc for them.
+A quotation is an indication of the expected cost.
+You can accept it, reject it or not respond at all.

 A mini competition is a simplified tender process that can be conducted on framework contracts.
 For this process a specification is produced and sent out to all suppliers on the identified framework.
+The framework agreement will usually have identified the award criteria to be used to evaluate suppliers bids along with the terms and conditions of contract.
+When running a mini competition there is no need to conduct a pre qualification stage to assess the suppliers financial and technical abilities as this will have already been completed by the framework owner.

 An overview of the steps to be followed in a competitive process is given here.